 - How Zimbabwe and other countries were able to overcome hyperinflation and how Venezuela is slowly taking steps to combat hyperinflation.

 - Why Zimbabwe is again experiencing high inflation.

 - What individuals can do to prepare for hyperinflation in case it comes.

 Would you like to read more about hyperinflation?
-Check out The Ultimate Guide to Understanding and Protecting Against Inflation.
+Check out our Complete Guide to Understanding and Protecting Against Inflation.

 Also Learn More About Inflation With These Podcast Episodes

 Welcome to Money for the Rest of Us.
 This is a personal finance show on money, how it works, how to invest it, and how to live without worrying about it.
 I’m your host, David Stein.
 Today is episode 287.
 It’s titled “What Causes Hyperinflation And How to End It”

 Hyperinflation, the rapid increase in prices.
 With inflation over 50% per month, it can destroy an economy.
 We’re seeing that in Venezuela today.
 We saw it in Zimbabwe in 2008/2009.
 And potentially again in 2020 in Zimbabwe.

 In this episode, we’re going to look at what causes hyperinflation and we’ll see that it’s very different from the type of inflation that we’re used to; be it low or high.
 Hyperinflation is a completely different level of inflation.
 And to survive it is very different than what we would do in just combating normal inflation.

 First, as I mentioned inflation measures the rise in prices over time.
 Prices of food, housing, clothes, healthcare, recreation, and other goods and services.
 The more those prices are increasing, the greater the rate of inflation.